 Engagement is what it’s all about with Michelle.
 She meets with Downtown business owners to figure out the best way for them to get involved.
 Whether companies are interested in special events, sponsorship or business membership, Michelle shares her passion about Downtown as she develops ways for companies to get connected.
 She’s also a wiz at grant writing, which comes in handy at the SID.
 She’s an Ohio University Bobcat with a degree in communications, and she is a graduate of the Leadership Columbus program.

-Fun Fact: Michelle and her husband left the burbs a few years back, and now she lives just down the street from Capital Crossroads and Discovery SIDs.
+Fun Fact: Michelle and her husband left the burbs a decade ago, and now she lives just down the street from Capital Crossroads and Discovery SIDs.

 Deputy Director of Research, Planning & Facilities